-Policy: Equal Opportunity in Employment, Programs, Services and Activities.
+Policy: Equal Opportunity in Employment, Programs, Services and Activities (p.
+41).

 The Equal Opportunity ("EEO") Office is responsible for investigating all equal opportunity concerns of City Colleges of Chicago employees, applicants for employment, students, applicants for admission, or any other person including complaints of discrimination, harassment, hostile work or learning environment, retaliation, intimidation, sexual misconduct, and failure to accommodate due to religion or disability.
 The EEO Office will investigate complaints involving conduct on City Colleges of Chicago's campuses when such conduct materially and substantially interferes with the operational and educational programs or the safety and welfare of the City Colleges of Chicago community.
 The head of the EEO Office is the Executive Director of Employee and Labor Relations.
 The Title IX Coordinator is located within the EEO Office.
-Any questions regarding Title IX may be referred to the EEO Office or to the Office of Civil Rights, U.S. Department of Education, 500 W. Madison Street, Suite 1475, Chicago, IL 60661-4544, Telephone: (312) 730-1560, Facsimile: 312-730-1576, Email: OCR.Chicago@ed.gov.
+Any questions regarding Title IX may be referred to the EEO Office or to the a.
+Who May File a Complaint b.
+Filing a Complaint of Discrimination or Harassment

+Office of Civil Rights U.S. Department of Education 500 W. Madison Street, Suite 1475 Chicago, IL 60661-4544 Telephone: (312) 730-1560 Facsimile: 312-730-1576 Email: OCR.Chicago@ed.gov.